xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 In this example, when you create two trees using the same specification, And (Var "x",Var "y"), you get back the same Prop object with the same stamp 5.
 You can also use memoization techniques to implement interesting algorithms; in Chapter 12, you will see an important representation of propositional logic called a binary decision diagram (BDD) that is based on a memoization table similar to that in the previous example.

-The use of unique integer stamps and a lookaside table in the previous representation also has some drawbacks; it’s harder to pattern match on abstract syntax representations, and you may need to reclaim and recycle stamps and remove entries from the lookaside table if a large number of terms is created or if the overall set of stamps must remain compact.
+The use of unique integer stamps and a lookaside table in the previous representation also has some drawbacks; it's harder to pattern match on abstract syntax representations, and you may need to reclaim and recycle stamps and remove entries from the lookaside table if a large number of terms is created or if the overall set of stamps must remain compact.
 You can solve the first problem by using active patterns, which will be covered next.
 If necessary, you can solve the second problem by scoping stamps in an object that encloses the uniqStamp state, the lookaside table, and the construction functions.
 Alternatively, you can explicitly reclaim the stamps by using the IDisposable idiom described in Chapter 6, although this approach can be intrusive to your application.

 ## Active Patterns: Views for Structured